A Lower Bound on the Average-Case Complexity of Shellsort: Conclusion

 \section{Conclusion}

-The incompressibility method is a good tool to analyzing the average-case complexity of sorting algorithms.
-Simplicity has been our goal.
-Examples of such average-case analyses of some other algorithms are given in \cite{BJLV99}.
-This methodology and applications can be easily taught to undergraduate students.

 The average-case performance of Shellsort has been one of the most fundamental and interesting open problems in the area of algorithm analysis.
-The simple average-case analysis of Insertion Sort (1-pass Shellsort), stack-sort and queue-sort are further examples to demonstrate the generality and simplicity of our technique in analyzing sorting algorithms in general.
+The simple average-case analysis of Insertion Sort (1-pass Shellsort), and similar analyses of Bubble sort, stack-sort and queue-sort are given in the preliminary version of this paper \cite{JLV99} and serve as further examples to demonstrate the generality and simplicity of our technique in analyzing sorting algorithms in general.
 Some open questions are: \begin{enumerate} \item Tighten the average-case lower bound for Shellsort.
-Our bound is not tight for $p = 2$ passes. \item For sorting with sequential stacks, can we close the gap between $\log n$ upper bound and the $\frac{1}{2} \log n$ lower bound? \end{enumerate}
+Our bound is not tight for $p = 2$ passes. \item Is there an increment sequence for $\log n$-pass Shellsort so that it runs in average-case $\Theta (n \log n)$? \end{enumerate}